kavan-soni/Universal-Vaccination-Passport/README.md

 **Introduction to the Problem Statement**: A number of factors influence home buyer's decision.
 With using the given data set of 79 explanetary variables describing every aspect of residential homes, predict final price of any house.and build a real time data pipline to predict prices real time.

-**Abstract**: We will consume data from different home buying applications apply real time transformations using Kafka Streames.
+**Abstract**: We will consume data from different home buying applications apply real time transformations using Kafka Streams.
 Use housing dataset and predict prices of homes in real time.
 Build a house predictor application that gives the price of house in real time.

+**Approach:** :
+1.Produce housing data into Kafka topic.
+Data can be from SQL or No SQL sources.
+2.Apply real time trasformation on the data using Kafka Streams.
+3.Consume this data and train an ML model.
+4.Predict housing prices by querying the ML model.
+5.Build a UI to select the houses and display the predicted price.

 **Persona:** Home Buyers